 In other words, extrinsic motivation is all about operant conditioning for the execution of things will be based on rewards and consequences.

 For one thing, students will complete tasks, whether hard or easy because they are after the things given to them.
 Exactly, for certain conditions that are pleasurable for them.

 Learn more about motivational techniques here!

-Students have high regard for learning for a certain period of time and aim for task completions because of certain factors like they want to please their teachers and parents, or earn good grades and be awarded medals and certificates.
+Students have high regard for learning for a certain period of time and aim for task completion because of certain factors like they want to please their teachers and parents, or earn good grades and be awarded medals and certificates.